Developing

 https://github.com/riscv-collab/riscv-gnu-toolchain/releases/

-riscv32-elf-gdb firmware.elf \
+riscv32-elf-gdb app.elf \

 -ex "set architecture riscv:rv32" \

--ex "target remote :1234" \
+-ex "target remote :1234"

-This works with both firmware and apps.
-Remember to compile your programs with -g in CFLAGS to include debug symbols.
+• Remember to compile your programs with -g in CFLAGS to include debug symbols in the ELF file.

 Client applications #